Web Design Mistakes- Useless Websites

 In computer programming, there’s an old saying, “The sooner you start your coding the longer it takes to finish.”
 It’s exactly the same for your website.
 Planning your site before you start the build process is essential to making sure you can identify problems before you begin.
 It is maddening to get halfway through a website build only to find out that there is a problem that requires you to start from scratch.

 If you decide to use the storyboard approach the idea is to use pieces of paper with room at the top for an image, and room underneath the image to write information about the page.
 Obviously, you will begin with a home page at the top of the storyboard.
 The home page will usually have the most information about your business.
 It will be the first page most visitors will encounter when they visit your website.
 This is the page you need to spend a lot of time on.
-This is the page that will either entice your visitors to explore your site further to learn more about your business or make a purchase or click out to another website.
+This is the page that will either entice your visitors to explore your site further to learn more about your business or make a purchase, or click out to another website.

 Your home page will link to additional pages known as main pages.
 These will be pages that go into further detail about your products or services.
 One of these may also be your main catalog page if your site is an e-commerce site for selling goods online.

-You may also have additional pages that are linked from each of these pages with further information or services you offer.
+You may also have additional pages that are linked from each of these pages with further information on products or services you offer.
 As you can see, the storyboard or graphic representation of your site can be quite extensive.

 Just know that it’s during this process that all kinds of problems will show themselves.
 That’s the point.
 It’s much easier to solve those problems now than in the middle of building your site.
 Once again, you don’t want to run into a problem in the middle of building your website that requires a total rebuild.
 This wastes both time and money.

 Once you have the bugs worked out on paper, you are ready to begin the build of your website.
 The fact that you went through the process above does not mean you won’t run into problems during the build phase.
 Those are bound to creep up too.
-But hopefully you have identified the major problems with the process and you can solve minor problems as they come up.
+But hopefully you have identified the major problems with this process, and you can solve minor problems as they come up.

-Another suggestion to help you avoid your site being relegated to the heap of useless websites is to use a professionally designed website template.
+Another suggestion to help you avoid your site being relegated to the heap of useless websites online is to use a professionally designed website template.
 The small amount you will spend on a website template will pay for itself in time saved during the build phase.
 Many of these templates have professional graphics that you can use or replace with your own graphics should you have them.
 I don’t recommend free templates unless you are planning to build a very simple website.
 They just won’t have the features you need.

 Make sure the template you use matches the color scheme of all your other advertising materials.
 Many professionally designed templates allow you to change the colors of the background, etc. to match your current advertising materials.